 You don’t have to do any of these!

-In fact, doing these diets inappropriately can be detrimental to your health and well being- especially postpartum.
+In fact, doing these diets can be detrimental to your health and well-being- especially for new mothers!

 Let me show you how.